This guide will provide a general overview of using the No-IP Dynamic DNS services with your home security camera.

 Step 5: Add a Host to Your Domain

 After checking out, you can log back into your account and add a host to your newly added domain name.
-Click on “Hosts/Redirects” on the left hand side and then click on “Add a Host”.
+Click on “My Services” on the left hand side and then click on “Create Hostname”.
 Type in a hostname, and select your domain from the drop down menu.
-Then click “Create Host” at the bottom of the page.
+Then click “Add Hostname” at the bottom of the page.

 Step 6: Making It Dynamic